JuliaDynamics/Attractors.jl/docs/src/examples.md

 fig
 ```
+## Subdivision Based Grid for `AttractorsViaRecurrences`
-To achieve even better results for this kind of problematic systems we provide a functionality to construct grids in which
+To achieve even better results for this kind of problematic systems than with previuosly introduced `Irregular Grids`  we provide a functionality to construct `Subdivision Based Grids` in which
 one can obtain more coarse or dense structure not only along some axis but for a specific regions where the state space flow has
 significantly different speed. [`subdivided_based_grid`](@ref) enables automatic evaluation of velocity vectors for regions of originally user specified
 grid to further treat those areas as having more dense or coarse structure than others.